seanbapty/ECE382_Lab3/README.md

 #Lab
 ##Objectives
-The goal of this lab was to use the logic analyzer to examine how the MSP430 handles periferals, and modify code that draws a line on a LCD when a button is pressed to draw a box on the LCD when a button is pressed.
+The goal of this lab was to use the logic analyzer to examine how the MSP430 handles periferals, and modify code that draws a line on a LCD when a button is pressed to draw an 8x8 box on the LCD when a button is pressed.
 ##Preliminary design
 To get started using the logic analyzer and determining which section of code needed to be modified, the Physical Communication and Writing Modes were analyzed.
 ###Physical Communication